You’ve loved it forever. You know that with deliberate study and practice, you could become a better writer and get published.

 Daily Exercises to Unfasten Your Logical Mind.
 The more you unfasten your logical mind, the more you’ll trust your intuition on the page.
 This small daily habit works magic into your everyday.

 You can also choose to donate your discount towards a scholarship for a writer in our community.
-Get in touch.
+Get in touch or fill in the section on the order form after you click “Enroll Now”.

 “I’ve been a part of writing groups for years.
 I became good at starting things but not finishing them.
 The Story Intensive offered a supportive environment and the tools I needed to create a short story.
 More importantly, it has become a cornerstone in my writing practice and broadened my writing community.”